CreatorDev/w1-switchcounter/README.md

 ## Assumptions

-This guide assumes that you have flashed the latest Ci40 Creator image onto your Ci40 [**Instructions**](http://docs.creatordev.io) and that you have completed the steps in the [quick start guide](../../guides/quick-start-guide).
+This guide assumes that you have flashed the latest Ci40 Creator image onto your Ci40 [Instructions](https://docs.creatordev.io/ci40/guides/openwrt-platform/#system-upgrade) and that you have completed the steps in the [quick start guide](../../guides/quick-start-guide).
 On Ci40, you may need to install awalwm2m and letmecreate (opkg update && opkg install letmecreate awalwm2m) if you are not using a Creator image.

 It is also assumed that you have an Ubuntu 16.04 PC/VM (other versions/distros may work, but this cannot be guaranteed).

-## Step-by-Step Setup Instructions
+## Build Environment Setup Instructions

-There are 2 ways to complete the set up process.

-Either download the following script into the desired folder on your Linux PC/VM:
+Download the following script into the desired folder on your Linux PC/VM:

 [buildenvironment.sh](https://gist.github.com/MattAtkinson/3ee477c92ff10c3a246c3ab27d864b58)